lyft/python-blessclient/README.md

 The advantage of this method is that all uses of ssh (git, scp, rsync) will invoke blessclient when run.
 The down side is that when openssh client runs the command specified, it connects stderr but not stdin.
 As a result, blessclient can't prompt the user for their MFA code on the console, so we have to pass --gui to present a gui dialog (using tkinter).
 Also, 'Match exec' was added in openssh 6.5, so earlier clients will error on the syntax.

+## What blessclient does
+When your users run blessclient, the rough list of things done is:
+  * Prompt the user for their MFA code, and get a session token from AWS sts that proves the user's identity
+  * Generate and encrypt a kmsauth token
+  * Assume the user role that can invoke the BLESS Lambda
+  * Invoke the BLESS Lambda, passing in the user's kmsauth token and public key
+  * Get back the ssh certificate from the Lambda, and save it to the filesystem
+  * Load identity into the running ssh-agent, so agent forwarding will work

+Blessclient aggressively caches artifacts, and can issue a certificate with a single round-trip to call the Lambda if a current kmsauth token and role credentials are cached.

 ## Automatically updating the client
 If you are using a real endpoint management system to deploy software onto your users laptops, you can ignore this!

 If your users' laptops are relatively unmanaged, you will probably want to have them automatically update their copy of blessclient.
-After 7 days of use, blessclient will run an autoupdate script, which is configurable in blessclient.cfg ('update_script' in the CLIENT section).
+After 7 days of use, blessclient will run an update script automatically, which is configurable in blessclient.cfg ('update_script' in the CLIENT section).
 The update script does not block the client's execution (we don't want to make users wait for a client update if they are responding to an emergency).
 The script could be as simple as `git pull && make client`.
 At Lyft, the update process also verifies that the update target (in our deployment repo) is signed by a trusted GPG key.

 ## Contributing
 This project is governed by [Lyft's code of conduct](https://github.com/lyft/code-of-conduct).
 For your PR's to be accepted, you'll need to sign our [CLA](https://oss.lyft.com/cla).